Q. What type of Stem Cells do trained ProGenaCell physicians Use in their treatment practice?

-A. Some medications used are Carbidopa-levodopa, Dopamine agonists, MAO B inhibitors, Catechol O-methyltransferase (COMT) inhibitors, Anticholinergics and Amantadine.
+A. Some medications used are Carbidopa-levodopa, PD Medicine agonists, MAO B inhibitors, Catechol O-methyltransferase (COMT) inhibitors, Anticholinergics and Amantadine.
 Despite inducing temporary improvement, (albeit the effecasy of these drugs diminishes over time) these approaches possess long-term adverse effects due to non-specific inhibition of neural responses.
 Additionally, current treatments do not address the issue of damage that has already occurred to the brain.

 Q. What are Autologous Adipose (fat) Cells?
 Do they really work for Parkinson's treatment?

 A. Perhaps ... however, one clinically defining difference between adipose (fat) cells and those from autologous bone marrow is: When injured or sick, bone marrow stem cells naturally migrate from bone into all our bloodstreams and then make their way to tissues and organs through the human body (including the brain) where they participate in repair and restorative activities.
 This constitutes a natural healing mechanism and health supportive role for our bodies.
 The same cannot be said of fat stem cells.
 Fat Cells are NOT summoned to the brain when injury or disease strikes.